JakubPiasekAGH/ApplicationTaskNetguru/README.md

 # ApplicationTaskNetguru

-Looking for 2 core functionalities in twitter I've started with quick research and according to wikipedia Twitter is:
+When I was looking for 2 core functionalities in twitter I've started with quick research and according to wikipedia Twitter is:
 "an (..) service on which users post and interact with messages known as "tweets".
 Registered users can post, like and retweet tweets".
 Another definition says:
 "Twitter allows users to discover stories regarding today's biggest news and events, follow people or companies that post content they enjoy consuming, or simply communicate with friends."